-Convention Use italic Introduces special terminology, denotes cross-references, and citations. bold Highlights interface elements, such as menu names.
-Denotes signal names.
-Also used for terms in descriptive lists, where appropriate. monospace Denotes text that you can enter at the keyboard, such as commands, file and program names, and source code. monospace italic Denotes arguments to monospace text where the argument is to be replaced by a specific value. monospace bold Denotes language keywords when used outside example code. monospace underline Denotes a permitted abbreviation for a command or option.
+Convention Use italic Citations. bold Interface elements, such as menu names.
+Signal names.
+Terms in descriptive lists, where appropriate. monospace Text that you can enter at the keyboard, such as commands, file and program names, and source code. monospace bold Language keywords when used outside example code. monospace underline A permitted abbreviation for a command or option.
 You can enter the underlined text instead of the full command or option name. <and></and> Encloses replaceable terms for assembler syntax where they appear in code or code fragments.
-For example: MRC p15, 0, <rd>, <crn>, <opcode_2></opcode_2></crn></rd> SMALL CAPITALS Used in body text for a few terms that have specific technical meanings, that are defined in the Arm Glossary.
-For example, IMPLEMENTATION DEFINED, IMPLEMENTATION SPECIFIC, UNKNOWN, and UNPREDICTABLE.
-Caution This represents a recommendation which, if not followed, might lead to system failure or damage.
-Warning This represents a requirement for the system that, if not followed, might result in system failure or damage.
-Danger This represents a requirement for the system that, if not followed, will result in system failure or damage.
+For example: MRC p15, 0, <rd>, <crn>, <opcode_2></opcode_2></crn></rd> SMALL CAPITALS Terms that have specific technical meanings as defined in the Arm® Glossary .
+For example, IMPLEMENTATION DEFINED , IMPLEMENTATION SPECIFIC , UNKNOWN , and UNPREDICTABLE .
+Caution Recommendations.
+Not following these recommendations might lead to system failure or damage.
+Varning Warning Requirements for the system.
+Not following these requirements might result in system failure or damage.
+Danger Requirements for the system.
+Not following these requirements will result in system failure or damage.

-Convention Use Note This represents an important piece of information that needs your attention. - Tip This represents a useful tip that might make it easier, better or faster to perform a task.
-Remember This is a reminder of something important that relates to the information you are reading.
+Convention Use Note An important piece of information that needs your attention.
+Tip A useful tip that might make it easier, better or faster to perform a task.
+Remember A reminder of something important that relates to the information you are reading.